clementfarabet/manifold/README.md

 Manifold
 ========

-A package to maniuplate manifolds, for Torch7.
+A package to manipulate manifolds, for Torch7.

 Install
 -------